-The Best Keiser M3i Pedal Replacements – Guide and Comparison
+The Best Keiser M3i Pedal Replacements – Review, Comparison, and Guide

 Pedals are one of the three critical contact points on any bike, indoor or otherwise (the other two being the saddle and the handlebar grips).
 Proper attention should be given to how these contact points fit the rider, otherwise pain and discomfort may result which will negatively affect training performance.
 It can be argued that pedals are indeed the most important of those contact point and directly affects the comfort and performance of the rider on the bike.

 Bicycle pedals come in various types, from simple platform pedals, to pedals equipped with toe straps (also known as foot cage) to clip-in style pedals which mechanically attach the foot to the pedal body by means of a cleat integrated into the bottom of the cycling shoe.
 The preferred style of pedal is a matter of personal preference and experience.
 Many riders prefer the simplicity and ease of use of platform-style pedals, while others favour the feeling of being securely connected to the cranks by clip-in pedals, which have certain advantages when it comes to long training sessions and intense workouts.

 The Keiser M3i does come with a set of pedals designed for indoor riding.
 The stock pedals offer an integrated toe cage as well as one side with a clip-in option.
 Nevertheless, many Keiser M3i riders will prefer to further personalize the riding experience by buying aftermarket pedals to suit their preferences.
 Below we review several of the best pedals to pair with your Keiser indoor bike.

 What kind of pedals are available for indoor bikes?

 There are three main types of pedals for use with indoor bikes.